wouterken/itsi/examples/api_with_schema_and_controllers/README.md

 ## Simple API With Schema and Controllers
-Simple example of how you can use
+Simple example of how you can use the following options:

 * https://itsi.fyi/middleware/endpoint/
 * https://itsi.fyi/middleware/endpoint/controller